danigood/project2/README.md

    probe.name <- readline("What probe will be used? ")
    } else {
    probe1 <- readline("What is the first probe name? ")
-   probe2 <- readline("What is the second probe name?")
+   probe2 <- readline("What is the second probe name? ")
    }
 if(std=="Y"){
    num.std <- readline("How many standards will there be? ")